StackExchange/dnscontrol/docs/_providers/axfrddns.md

 ---
 # AXFR+DDNS Provider

 This provider uses the native DNS protocols.
-It uses the Zone Transfer Protocol (AXFR) (RFC5936) to retrieve the existing records and Dynamic Update (RFC2136) to make corrections.
-It can use TSIG (RFC2845) or ACL-based (IP) authentication.
+It uses the AXFR (RFC5936, Zone Transfer Protocol) to retrieve the existing records and DDNS (RFC2136, Dynamic Update) to make corrections.
+It can use TSIG (RFC2845) or IP-based authentication (ACLs).

-It is able to work with any properly configured, standards compliant, authoritative DNS server.
+It is able to work with any standards-compliant authoritative DNS server.
 It has been tested with [BIND](https://www.isc.org/bind/), [Knot](https://www.knot-dns.cz/), and [Yadifa](https://www.yadifa.eu/home).